-Vimeo Create is Vimeo’s new video maker tool.
-It allows you to easily and quickly create your own video from footage.
-This new tool is available to Pro, Business, and Premium-level users (you can go here to upgrade your account if you wish).
-A preview of the Create tool is also available to Basic and Plus users; however, you won't be able to save or publish your video.
+Vimeo Create is Vimeo’s video maker tool.
+It allows you to easily and quickly create your own video from stock videos, photos, and personal videos.
+This new tool is available to Plus members and higher (you can go here to upgrade your account if you wish).
+Please note:

 You can use certain keywords to search for a template if you have an idea on what kind of video you want (note: the search only works in English at this time).

 Once you’ve selected a template, you will be taken directly to the editor where you can further customize your video.

 Once you’re done customizing the template slides with your own text and images, click “Save and preview” to be taken to your preview page.
 From there, you can watch your creation and if you’re satisfied with the video, you can click “Save & share” in the bottom right corner to add the video to your Video Manager.

 There are three sections that need to be completed in order to initiate the video creation process: